MahithChigurupati/MahithChigurupati/README.md

 <div align="center">
     <img align="right" src="./assets/Right_Side.gif" width="350px">
 </div>
 I'm a passionate Software Engineer with 5 years of experience, recently graduated with a Master’s degree in Information Systems from Northeastern University.
-Currently, I’m working as a Software Engineer on the Site Reliability Engineering (SRE) team at Walmart, focusing on backend infrastructure.
-My role involves maintaining system reliability, optimizing backend processes, and ensuring high availability for our services.
+Currently, I’m working as a Software Engineer on the Cloud Security Engineering team at Cisco, focusing on engineering cloud security solutions.

 ### Skills 🚀</b>